jwillinghalpern/fm-gofer/README.md

     fm.performScript('Your FM Script', param, timeout, timeoutMessage);
     ```

-4. To send data back to JS, extract the callbackID from the fm script param, and use it to call the correct JS callback.
+4. To send data back to JS, extract the callbackName and promiseID from the fm script param, and use it to call the correct JS callback and promise.
 Remember to tell JS whether to "resolve" or "reject":

     ```filemaker
+    Set Variable [ $promiseID ; JSONGetElement ( Get ( ScriptParameter ) ; "promiseID" ) ]
+    Set Variable [ $callbackName ; JSONGetElement ( Get ( ScriptParameter ) ; "callbackName" ) ]
-    Perform JavaScript in WebViewer [ "fmRunCallback" ( $callbackID ; "resolve" ; $dataToReturn )]
+    Perform JavaScript in WebViewer [ Object Name: "myWebviewer" ; Function Name: $callbackName ; Parameters: $promiseID, "resolve", <YOUR RETURN DATA> ]
     ```

 ## Build